Hiking from Valbona to Theth: Everything You Need to Know

 Route type: Point to point

 The hike can be done in both directions.
-Since we hiked the pass from Valbona to Theth, we will focus on this route.
+Since we hiked the pass from Valbona to Theth, we will focus on this route in the article.

 Travelling to Valbona

-So you’ve decided to leave your car behind and dive into the lively world of Albanian minibusses!
-In short, the journey to Valbona looks like this:
+So you’ve decided to leave your car behind and dive into the lively world of Albanian public transport, minibusses and ferries!
+We will take you to details in the sections below.
+In short, our journey to Valbona looked like this:

-– Van to Komani Lake (about 1.5 to 2 hours from Shkodra)
+Van from Shkodra to Komani Lake 1.5 to 2 hours

-– Ferry over Komani Lake (about 1.5 to 2 hours)
+Ferry over Komani Lake 1.5 to 2 hours

 Van pick up from Shkodra to Valbona in front of Rozafa Hotel